seankwarren/Django-React-jwt-authentication/README.md

 }
 ```

-Now if you submit the superuser credentials we created earlier on the ```/login``` page, you should be logged in and redirected to the home page.
+After submitting the superuser credentials on the login page, if the request is successful, the user should be logged in and redirected to the home page.

 ## Logout method

-The logout link isn't working yet, so lets fix that.
-To logout a user, we simply need to update the state of the user and tokens, clear the ```localStorage```, and redirect the user away from the protected route.
-The ```logoutUser``` method in ```AuthContext.js``` should like this:
+The logout link isn't working yet, so let's fix that.
+To logout a user, we need to
+    - Clear the ```localStorage``` by removing the stored authentication tokens
+    - Update the state of the ```authTokens``` and ```user``` to null, effectively logging the user out
+    - Redirect the user is redirected to the login page using the ```navigate``` method from ```react-router-dom```:

 ```javascript
 let logoutUser = (e) => {